Ajitesh9/RockPaperScissor/README.md

-Its a mini project based on Python named : Rock, Paper, Scissor
+Its a mini project based on Python, HTML and Javascript named : Rock, Paper, Scissor